Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/setup/setup.md

     - Set environment paths necessary is `.bashrc`
     - Install packages from requirements.txt

-4. To check if the installations were successful, run
+4. To check if the installations were successful, you can run:

     - `conda --version`
     - `docker run hello-world` & `docker-compose --version`